Keeping up to date with emerging research

-Academic social networking sites, such as ResearchGate and Academia.edu can, like mailing lists, allow you to engage with global online networks of researchers to keep up to date with new projects, opportunities, ideas, discussions and publications.
+Academic social networking sites, such as ResearchGate and Academia.edu allow you to engage with global online networks of researchers to keep up to date with new projects, opportunities, ideas, discussions and publications.

 One key issue you will find when setting up alerts to multiple different sources is how you manage all of the information you then accumulate.
-Social Bookmarking sites allow you, to some extent, to manage web content you discover, from blog posts, newspaper articles, websites of organisations and individuals, press releases, policy documents and other grey literature, through to academic literature .
+Social Bookmarking sites help you to manage web content you discover from blog posts, newspaper articles, websites of organisations and individuals, press releases, policy documents and other grey literature, through to academic literature.
 They often also function as a means of discovering new content, based on the shared interests of others who may be looking at the same material.

-For more information on some of these services, such Delicious, Diigo and Mendeley, see our Managing Information web pages.
+For more information on some of these services, such Bibsonomy, Diigo and Mendeley, see our Managing Information web pages.

-Whether you see Twitter (and other social media tools) as an essential communication and information platform, or as an enabler for procrastination, there are different ways of using and engaging with it to, for example, keep up to date with the "twitter conversation" at a conference you may not be able to attend in person.
+Whether you see Twitter (and other social media tools) as an essential communication and information platform, or as an enabler for procrastination, there are different ways of using and engaging with it; One example might be to keep up to date with the "twitter conversation" at a conference you may not be able to attend in person.

 For further information on using Twitter as part of managing your digital profile, see our web pages on managing your digital footprint.